m-sharpe/wicked-problems/README.md

 ![](proj4week1final.png)

 Above is a 3D plot which adds on the variable of topography for the region.
 This new information shows that the countries cultural hub is in a plateau surrounded by mountains.
 Therefore, the area in which most people reside is flat, making transportation easier.
 Since mountains are only shown to be at the very edge of the plot, they are not much of an issue, as it also looks as if they are not highly populated based on the lack of population density on the borders of Kwabre and Atwima.
 Since the Ashanti region is considered "old Ghana", the land here has been populated by humans for centuries.
-Therefore, areas most habitable have been inhabited for a long while, and areas more harsh have been left alone -- over the years, people have learned what terrain is more livable than others.
+Areas most habitable have been inhabited for a long while, and areas more harsh have been left alone -- over the years, people have learned what terrain is more livable than others.
 The fact that this area is now well established and, as a cultural hub respected, only increases how developed it is.
 Therefore, the closer you get to Kumasi, the more developed the region is, and the more access to healthcare you have.
 The city itself is probably very developed as it is a popular tourist destination within the country.
 The further you get from the city (and consequentially closer to the mountains), the less developed and dense the land is -- there are fewer roads, urban areas, and no healthcare facilities.